Couey History, Family Crest & Coats of Arms

-First found in Couhé, a commune in the Vienne department in the Poitou-Charentes region in western France.
+The surname Couey was first found in Couhé, a commune in the Vienne department in the Poitou-Charentes region in western France.
 The manor became a marquis in 1652.
+CITATION[CLOSE]

 Some of the first settlers of this family name or some of its variants were: Adrien Couet of Charolais, France, who married Marie Louise Aubert in Levis on August 25, 1760; Charles Couet, who married Charlotte Laroche in Quebec City on March 10, 1725..